 When I said: I have helped Liu Xia finish the quilted blanket, he was so happy.

 He again reminded me to write to you.
 He wants to tell you he is doing fine and that you should not worry, and he thanks you.
 When he gets out, he wîll actually say his thanks to you.

 I too was feeling so helpless when I received your support and help.
 I have always felt deeply grateful.

 I hpoe you and husband enjoy good health and happiness.
 Hope your children enjoy happiness.

 He Depu's wife Jia Jianying

 24 February 2010

 After twenty years' reporting from Asia for Business Week, the Economist, Washington Post and International Herald Tribune, Dinah Lee Küng traded in her reporter's notebook for family life in the Geneva area.
-She has published eleven novels and one play.
+She has published twelve novels and one play.